abpframework/abp/docs/en/Blog-Posts/2021-05-03-LeptonX/POST.md

 Following the latest trends, `LeptonX` comes with three built-in themes, `dark`, `dim`, `light`.
 A theme builder is also provided with the `LeptonX` which you can run with your brand colors and create your own theme.
+It is built with CSS variables which enables runtime theme building.
+Your users will be able to choose colors and change the application to their liking.

 ** The only theme that will available to the lite version is the `dim` theme.